rexich/tips/docs/chef.md

 unit of configuration and policy distribution.
 In essence, it defines a scenario and contains all things required to support the screnario, such as: recipes, attribute values, templates, extensions (libraries).

+Cookbooks help us stay organized by adding structure to our work and by grouping recipes.
+Default cookbook settings are kept in `default.rb` and are loaded first, and then other configuration files are loaded in alphabetical order, and can override settings in this file.

 - Generate a cookbook:
 ```sh